More about: Adventure and Nature Activities in Bali

 When you reach the top, the reward is spectacular: an unforgettable sunrise with views of the surrounding lakes and mountains.
 On clear days, you can even see the silhouette of Mount Agung in the distance.

-Bali is famous for its terraced rice paddies, and the best way to explore them is on two wheels.
+Bali is famous for its terraced rice paddies, and the best way to tour them is on two wheels.
 In the Jatiluwih area, a UNESCO World Heritage Site, you can cycle through endless green fields and small traditional villages.

 In addition to the beauty of the scenery, this cycling tour gives you an insight into rural life on the island and shows you how farmers still use traditional methods to cultivate rice.